m68k-fr/Compiling-Pytorch-for-ROCm/README.md

 ### ROCm 5.6 patch for compiling torch

-If you're using ROCm5.6, you will need to patch it for compiling pytorch:
+If you're using the hidden ROCm5.6 version, you will need to patch it for compiling pytorch:

 ````
 sudo cp /opt/rocm-5.6.0/include/rccl/rccl.h /opt/rocm-5.6.0/include/rccl.h